A Checkr background check should be a step toward employment – not an obstacle. But it doesn’t always work that way.

 8. What Causes Checkr Background Check Errors?

-Inaccuracies can also happen when outdated court systems fail to update their records, or when employment verification data doesn’t match perfectly because a previous company changed names, merged, or simply went out of business.
+- employment verification mismatches because a previous company changed names, merged, or simply went out of business

 These errors might seem small, but they can make a big difference during the hiring process – especially when an employer is making a quick decision.

 If you suspect your Checkr background check isn’t accurate, don’t ignore it.
-Request a copy of your background screening immediately and review it line by line.
-If something looks wrong, file a Checkr background check dispute right away and gather your supporting documents.
+Promptly request a copy of your background screening from Checkr or the employer who requested it and review it line by line.
+If something looks wrong, file a Checkr background check dispute right away.

-Remember, under the Fair Credit Reporting Act (FCRA), you have the right to demand corrections.
+Remember, under the Fair Credit Reporting Act (FCRA), you have the right to an accurate report and the ability to demand corrections.
 A background report should reflect who you are – not who a database mistakenly thinks you are.

 Don’t let bad data define your future.
 Know your rights, take action, and protect your reputation before it costs you the career you deserve.